codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I change the background color of the ActionBar?

-Customize the theme of the ActionBar in the `styles.xml` as explained in the [[Advanced Actionbar|Extended-ActionBar-Guide#custom-actionbar-styles]] to adjust the color of the ActionBar.
+Customize the theme of the ActionBar in the `styles.xml` as explained in the [[Advanced ActionBar|Extended-ActionBar-Guide#custom-actionbar-styles]] to adjust the color of the ActionBar.
 Also, check out [this stackoverflow post](http://stackoverflow.com/a/9249702) for more details.

 #### How do I style the title in the ActionBar?